 Dealing with Difficult People (I Samuel 26:17-25)

-I Samuel 26:17-25, The saga of David and Saul continues.
-David is presented with an additional opportunity to slay Saul.
-However, once again he operates by principle and not revenge.
+I Samuel 26:17-25, The saga of David and Saul continued.
+David was presented with an additional opportunity to slay Saul.
+However, once again he operated by principle and not revenge.
 Responding with restraint demonstrates faith that God will handle the injustice without our involvement.

 While checking his bags at the airport, a man became indignant with the employee who handled luggage.
 For several minutes he belittled the young man and criticized his every move.
 Surprisingly, the curbside porter didn't seem troubled by this man's verbal abuse.
 After the angry man entered the airport, a woman approached the luggage handler and asked, "How do you put up with such injustice?"
 The young man said, "It's easy.
 That guy's going to Indiana, but I'm sending his bags to India."

 People react differently to injustice as the story illustrates.
 While some may retaliate, others only seek peace as is seen in David's life.
 Yet again, Saul was in pursuit of David and had come close to capturing him several times, yet God always provided an escape for David.
 I Samuel 26 illustrates a second time that David had the opportunity to seek revenge on Saul, but again he refused to harm God's man, and instead, sought to reconcile his relationship with Saul.

 David could have easily retaliated or become angry.
 After all, Saul had asked David's forgiveness before and had even sought his blessing on Saul's family after David became king.
 Yet Saul was controlled by his anger and it led him to pursue David again.
 Would Saul never learn?
 David could have ended the battle once and for all, but sought reconciliation rather than retaliation.

 People usually deal with injustices in one of three ways.

 1. Some people retreat.